-There have been recent forays into alternative uses of foraminiferal carbonatebased $\delta^{18}$ O that avoid the complications involved in deconvolving the carbonate $\delta^{18}$ O data in terms of past temperature and sea-water $\delta^{18}$ O. These studies have focused instead on the fact that, in specific settings, carbonate $\delta^{18}$ O offers a very useful approximation of past sea-water density, because it is a function of temperature and the hydrological budget (as is density).
-Thus, the carbonate $\delta^{18}$ O data can be used as a dynamic proxy, for reconstruction of density-gradients with depth or in a spatial sense.
-Lynch-Stieglitz et al. (1999) used depth-transects of benthic foraminiferal $\delta^{18}$ O data on both sides of Florida Straits in geostrophic current intensity reconstructions of the Florida Current during glacial times.
-Billups and Schrag (2000) argued that, in tropical and subtropical regions, the $\delta^{18}$ O data obtained from various planktonic foraminiferal species may be used to reconstruct past changes in spatial surface-water density gradients, on a global scale.
+δ^{18} O offers a very useful approximation of past seawater density, because it is a function of temperature and the hydrological budget (as is density).
+Thus the carbonate δ^{18} O data can be used as a dynamic proxy for the reconstruction of density gradients with depth or in a spatial sense.
+Lynch-Stieglitz et al. (1999) used depth transects of benthic foraminiferal δ^{18} O data on both sides of Florida Straits in geostrophic (where the horizontal pressure gradient is balanced by the Coriolis force) current intensity reconstructions of the Florida Current during glacial times.
+Billups and Schrag (2000) argued that, in tropical and subtropical regions, the δ^{18} O data obtained from various planktonic foraminiferal species may be used to reconstruct past changes in spatial surface-water density gradients, on a global scale.

-Another line of work has focused on the sea-level dependent concentration effect on $\delta^{18}$ O in evaporative marginal seas with limited connection to the open ocean.
+Another line of work has focused on the sea-level-dependent concentration effect on δ^{18} O in evaporative marginal seas with limited connection to the open ocean.
 A key study along these lines concerns the Red Sea, a highly evaporative basin with a very shallow (137 m) connection to the open ocean.
-As sea-level varied on glacial-interglacial timescales between about 130 m below the present and about 5 m above the present, the broadly triangular strait profile imposed very serious limitations on the amount of water-exchange between the Red Sea and the open ocean.
+As sea level varied on glacial-interglacial timescales between about 130 m below the present and about 5 m above the present, the broadly triangular strait profile imposed very serious limitations on the amount of water exchange between the Red Sea and the open ocean.
 With lowering sea level, the exchange is progressively inhibited, which increases the residence time of waters inside the highly evaporative Red Sea.
-As a consequence of this sea-level effect, the glacial-interglacial $\delta^{18}$ O contrast in the Red Sea is about 5 times amplified relative to the open ocean.
-By quantifying the relationship between sea level and Red Sea $\delta^{18}$ O change, Siddall et al. (2003) developed a new technique for reconstruction of global sea-level variability, using planktonic foraminiferal $\delta^{18}$ O records from central Red Sea sediment cores.
+As a consequence of this sea level effect, the glacial-interglacial δ^{18} O contrast in the Red Sea is amplified about five times relative to the open ocean.
+By quantifying the relationship between sea level and Red Sea δ^{18} O change, Siddall et al. (2003) developed a new technique for reconstruction of global sea level variability, using foraminiferal δ^{18} O records from central Red Sea sediment cores.
+Records employing this method have been further developed in detail through the last 520000 years (Rohling et al., 2009, 2010; Figure 5).
+This technique relies on a physically defined